mkachi/NeulImage/README.md

 #### libpng
 The libpng library used in our project.
 Used libpng source codes are published in [libpng](http://www.libpng.org/pub/png/libpng.html), and under [libpng license](http://www.libpng.org/pub/png/src/libpng-LICENSE.txt).

+#### libjpeg
+The libjpeg library used in our project.
+Used libjpeg source codes are published in [libjpeg](http://libjpeg.sourceforge.net/), and under [libjpeg license](http://jpegclub.org/reference/libjpeg-license/).

 ### Demo project
 #### GLEW
 The GLEW library used in our project.
 Used GLEW source codes are published in [GLEW](http://glew.sourceforge.net/), and under [Modified BSD license](http://glew.sourceforge.net/glew.txt).